rainysia/vimrc/README.md

 Bundle 'junegunn/vim-easy-align'
 ```

-### Details.
-    Use `:BundleInstall` plugins.
-    Unpack the consolas-powerline-vim.tar.gz fonts into your fonts folder.
-    You may need to install python pip package, also some python packages.

 ### vim needs ctags for index func,class and so on, so you need to install ctags like this:

         >   For ctags windows: